 2020-2021 Residence Hall Application Important Dates

-Students will need to pay a $200 security deposit to reserve their rooms.
+Students will need to pay a $200 housing deposit to reserve their room.

 - The deposit is returned to the student’s University Account upon successful completion of the terms of the license agreement.